New bomb detectors to improve global safety

 “GreyScan outperforms by up to 10 times the current standards sought by the US Government for airport security.”

 The project is helping to put Australian research on the map.
-It has been short-listed for one of the nation’s science “Oscars,” the Australian Museum Eureka awards (2019 Defence Science and Technology Prize for Outstanding Science in Safeguarding Australia), announced on 31 July.
+It has won one of the nation’s science “Oscars,” the Australian Museum Eureka awards (2019 Defence Science and Technology Prize for Outstanding Science in Safeguarding Australia).

 The research team is led by UTAS’s Michael Breadmore, Professor of Analytical Chemistry, and has been investigating inorganic compound analysis for over 10 years.